michielman2/GSE_analyse/README.md

 ##### Build the project <br>
 When first downloading the project, click on the gradle button in the top right of the intellij IDE. <br>
-Then hit the "reload all gradle projects" button. after that type in the terminal: <br?
+Then hit the "reload all gradle projects" button. after that type in the terminal: <br>
 ```
 ./gradlew clean build
 ```